-If you’re willing to sacrifice processing power from an I5-8250U into an I3-8130U for blazing-fast 512GB SSD and a Chic color you can also check out the Plum Purple variant:
+If you’re willing to sacrifice processing power from an I5-8250U into an I3-8130U for blazing-fast 512GB SSD and a Chic colour you can also check out the Plum Purple variant:

-An under $500 entry from Dell, this Inspiron 5575 seeks to please with its platinum finish.
-Though rare for a budget-friendly laptop, it has a backlit keyboard which is very good for the nocturnal students who prefers to study or research at night or in the dark.
+An under $500 entry from Dell, this Dell i5575-A217SLV-PUS Inspiron 15 5575 seeks to please with its platinum finish.
+Though rare for a budget-friendly laptop, it has a backlit keyboard which is very good for the nocturnal students who prefer to study or research at night or in the dark.

 The Dell Inspiron 5575 is packed with the Ryzen 5 2500U CPU with its integrated Radeon Vega 8 graphics.
 It rocks 8GB RAMs which is upgradeable up to 32GB but with only 1TB HDD at 5400RPM.

 The screen is already on a 1080p resolution at 15.6-inch which is great for this price range, however, the viewing angle section is a department Dell might want to improve on for the Inspiron 5575.

 - Great eye-catching looks.